cuducos/alchemydumps/README.md

 Do you use [Flask](http://flask.pocoo.org>) with [SQLAlchemy](http://www.sqlalchemy.org/) and [Flask-Script](http://flask-script.readthedocs.org/) ?
 Wow, what a coincidence!

-This package lets you backup and restore all your data using [SQLALchemy dumps() method](http://docs.sqlalchemy.org/en/latest/core/serializer.html).
+This package lets you backup and restore all your data using [SQLAlchemy dumps() method](http://docs.sqlalchemy.org/en/latest/core/serializer.html).

 It is an easy way (one single command, I mean it) to save **all** the data stored in your database.